BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Creating new wallet
 -------------------

-There are two ways of how user can create new wallet: :ref:`Easy onboarding` and :ref:`Create a new wallet with seed phrase`
+There are two ways of how user can create new wallet: :ref:`easy onboarding` and :ref:`create a new wallet with seed phrase`

 .. _easy_onboarding: